-- 1. Apply to change the name of the firm/organisation - 2.
-Edit the address or contact details of your firm/organisation - 3.
-View a list of solicitors in your firm and request changes if the listing is not up-to-date - 4.
-View a list of applications submitted online and their status for each solicitor linked to the firm - 5.
-Generate a schedule of fees for solicitors where application payment is outstanding - 6.
-Generate and print a pre-filled EFT form to accompany a PC receipt for selected solicitors - 7.
-Print off a report with information in completed PC applications by solicitors in your firm
+- 1. Apply to change the name of the firm/organisation. - 2.
+Edit the address or contact details of your firm/organisation. - 3.
+View a list of solicitors in your firm and request changes if the listing is not up-to-date. - 4.
+View a list of applications submitted online and their status for each solicitor linked to the firm. - 5.
+Generate and print a pre-filled EFT form to accompany a PC receipt for selected solicitors. - 6.
+Print off a report with information in completed PC applications by solicitors in your firm.

-All solicitors and firm administrators are strongly advised to review their personal and employment details, and professional status details, and details of solicitors in their firm, and make (or apply to make) any necessary amendments in advance of completing their practising certificate or membership application.
+All solicitors and firm administrators are strongly advised to review their personal employment details, professional status details, as well as details of solicitors in their firm, and make (or apply to make) any necessary amendments in advance of completing their practising certificate or membership application.

-If you require assistance, please visit www.lawsociety.ie/help.
+If you require assistance, please contact webmaster@lawsociety.ie.